This article shows you how to integrate ShiftLeft CORE's NG SAST into your AWS CodeBuild workflow to provide automated code analysis.

 For Environment type, select Linux.

-For Service role, choose New service role and provide a Role name of your choice.
+For Service role, choose New service role and modify the Role name if you'd like.
 This will be the "user" role CodeBuild uses to run your build.

 Expand the Additional configuration section.
 Scroll down to the Environment variables and create a

 SHIFTLEFT_ACCESS_TOKENvariable (for the time being, we will leave them as plaintext for clarity, though you should use parameters or Secret Manager before using this in production).
-When running in a production environment, we recommend that you use a CI token as the access token.
 You can create your CI token in the ShiftLeft Dashboard.